alejoduque/dronetones/Budget.md

 http://www.hobbyking.com/hobbyking/store/__42066__Nylon_XT90_Connectors_Male_5pcs_bag_EU_warehouse_.html
 http://www.hobbyking.com/hobbyking/store/__36312__10CM_Male_to_Male_Servo_Lead_JR_26AWG_10pcs_set_EU_warehouse_.html

+the cost of 3 planes (materials) + electronic + batteries should be around 250€

 ### Guiding systems:

 If we decide to automate any of the devices (sound wise) we should list here the type of controller.